 The Statewatch Library & Archive catalogue is currently hosted on Omeka, where users can search and browse the collection.

-The Library & Archive is open to the public every Thursday, 10:00-17:00, or on other days by appointment.
-If you can, please let us know before you visit by contacting us, so we can provide the best assistance possible.
+The Library & Archive is open to the public every Thursday by appointment.
+Please let us know before you visit by contacting us, so we can provide the best assistance possible.

 Unfortunately, our office is on the third floor of a building with no lift.
 If you would like to view material from the Library & Archive but cannot access our office, please get in touch so that we can make appropriate arrangements.